artsnai/plugin-proagent/README.md

 - View staked LP positions and rewards
 - Deposit tokens into your manager
 - Add liquidity to Aerodrome pools
+- Liquidate positions (unstake and remove liquidity)
+- Withdraw tokens from your manager
+- Claim rewards from staked positions

 ## Configuration